h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_2_6_explanation.md

 ### Degrees of Freedom Comparison
 ![Degrees of Freedom](../Images/L8_2_Quiz_6/degrees_of_freedom.png)

-This visualization shows how degrees of freedom increase with table size, highlighting the 4×3 case we analyzed.
+This visualization shows how degrees of freedom increase with table size, highlighting the $4 \times 3$ case we analyzed.

 ## Key Insights